Chad Gaudin

 Chad Edward Gaudin (/ɡoʊˈdæn/; born March 24, 1983) is a former American professional baseball pitcher.
 He has been used as both a starting pitcher and a reliever throughout his career, functioning as a "swingman."

 Gaudin has pitched in Major League Baseball (MLB) for the Tampa Bay Devil Rays, Toronto Blue Jays, Oakland Athletics, Chicago Cubs, San Diego Padres, New York Yankees, Washington Nationals, Miami Marlins, and San Francisco Giants.

 High school

 Gaudin attended Crescent City Baptist High School in Metairie, Louisiana.
 He earned All-State and district MVP in his junior and senior years.
+He committed to Louisiana State University in November 2000.
+In 2001, he struck out 203 batters in 89 innings to win The Times-Picayune Player of the Year honors.